locodersF24/BackendFootvolley/README.md

 # Footvolley Event Planner

 A full-stack web application for organizing, managing, and participating in footvolley events.
-This platform enables event organizers to create tournaments, manage teams and match schedules, and provide participants with an easy interface to engage with events.
+This platform enables clubs to register teams, manage players, and host or participate in tournaments—all under the supervision of an admin for controlled access and security.

 ## Features